-These fortifications were built 1886-1890 and were used both in that time and after, during the second World War.
-They were kept in Polish hands until the capitulation of Warsaw after the Warsaw Rising.
-Then, until the end of the war, the fortifications had a primary function as storage place in German hands.
-After the war the fortification belonged to the Bemowo Military Airport.
+These fortifications were built between 1886-1890 and were used both in that time and after, during the second World War.
+They were kept in Polish hands until the capitulation of Warsaw after the Warsaw Uprising.
+Then, until the end of the war, the fortifications were primarily used as a storage place in German hands.
+After the war, the fortification belonged to the Bemowo Military Airport.
 It has been possible to visit since 1999.

-Most of the buildings are in an OK condition; a skilled eye will spot buildings for storage of gunpowder (a gunpowder production took place here, the factory was able to produce over 2 million ammunition items every month!), ventilation shafts and more.
+Most of the buildings are in an OK condition; a skilled eye will spot buildings for storage of gunpowder (gunpowder production took place here, the factory was able to produce over 2 million ammunition items every month!), ventilation shafts and more.

-For sporty visitors there is a ropes course with a great view over the fortifications.
-After the park fun you can enjoy a coffee in Jurta, a tiny sweet cafe located to the West of the fortifications in a yurt tent.
+For sporty visitors, there is a rope track with a great view over the fortifications.
+After the park fun, you can enjoy a coffee in Jurta, a tiny sweet cafe located to the West of the fortifications in a yurt tent.